juanvallejo/udp-server/README.md

 node udp.js sample message here
 ```

-You can replace <sample message here> with any message of your choice.
+You can replace &lt;sample message here&gt; with any message of your choice.